Wartz/Wartz.github.io/_posts/2022-1-20-Update-LXC-hosting-dokuwiki-from-Buster-to-Bullseye.md

 ---

-I upgraded an unprivleged Linux Container (LXC) from Debian buster to debian Bullsye on a Proxmox host that has been recently updated from 6.4 to 7.1.
+I upgraded an unprivileged Linux Container (LXC) from Debian buster to debian Bullsye on a Proxmox host that has been recently updated from 6.4 to 7.1.

 Post upgrade, Dokuwiki was not loading and it took a while to login to the server over ssh.